GLOBAL MARKETS-China growth worries weigh on stocks, boost Treasuries

 World stocks measured by the MSCI All-Country World Index

-percent as autos and miners were hit by worries of a Chinese
+percent as autos and miners were hit by worries of a China

 trading-partner currencies, according to the U.S. Dollar Index